Jesus said, “Verily I say unto you except you be converted and become a little child, you shall not enter the kingdom of

 God comes to us when we are humble, not full of fluff, and accusatory.
 And should we be truthful in heart and call on him, he will come to us.
 The Scriptures tell us so (Psalms 145:18).
 There have been many times when I too had that experience.
 And like a little child, humble, and full of love, I surrendered all to my God.
 And although the word of God is faithful and true, I can testify in the glory of God, which he has made possible through my faith.
 I am confident that you, his blessed, beloved children, have lived, and still live in the glory of God.
 Let us keep living in the word of God; for even now he does many things to alert us to his majestic wonders.
 We must continue to live in faith, trusting in the Lord, wholeheartedly.
 For he has not denied us his love which he has given so bountifully.
 So we should glorify him, just as he glorifies us.
 Blessed be the Lord, who lives for all eternity.
 Let us praise our Lord, exalt his greatness, regardless of those who wallow in agony and bitterness.
-For their restless, deprecating spirit is not of God, but of the deflector, and in dire need of prayer and God’s grace.
+For their restless, deprecating spirit is not of God, but of the deflector, and in dire need of prayer and God’s grace and mercy.
 Let our prayers extend beyond boundaries, on this day of worship, which many of us have chosen to glorify the Lord.
 And let us make every effort to keep it holy.
 For the Sabbath day is the day of our great God, which he has set aside for his beloved people.